afonic/rimage-system/README.md

-## rImage for K2 and Simple Image Gallery Pro (Joomla)
+## RImage for K2 (Joomla)

-This is a pair of plugins for Joomla that complement K2 and Simple Image Gallery Pro by greatly improving images handling.
+This is a pair of plugins for Joomla that complement K2 by adding gallery management and greatly improving images handling.

-Please see the [K2 plugin repository](https://github.com/afonic/rimage-k2) for more information.
+Please check the [K2 plugin repository](https://github.com/afonic/rimage-k2) for more information.